-NVS Navodaya Vidyalaya TGT/PGT Teacher 2019 (Practice Paper): Here we have provided the mock Question Paper, containing questions from sections like Hindi, English, Reasoning ability & Teaching Aptitude.
-The NVS Teacher Recruitment 2019 has been rolled out for PGT, TGT, LDC, AC, Staff Nurse, Catering Assistant & others by the Navodaya Vidyalaya Samiti.
-Interested candidates can apply for the NVS Teacher recruitment @navodaya.gov.in and begin with their preparations for the NVS Written or Online Exam which will be held during 5 - 15 September 2019.
+NVS Navodaya Vidyalaya 2019 (Previous Year Paper): NVS Teacher Recruitment 2019 has been rolled out for PGT, TGT, LDC, AC, Staff Nurse, Catering Assistant & other posts.
+Navodaya Vidyalaya Samiti will soon release the NVS Admit Card for the examinations @navodaya.gov.in.
+The NVS Exam will be held during 16 - 20 September 2019.
+Here we have provided the NVS Previous Year Paper, containing questions from sections like Hindi, English, Reasoning ability & Teaching Aptitude.
 When it comes to competitive exam preparation, there is nothing better than the Previous Year Papers.
 Have a look at the previous year question paper of NVS PGT recruitment.

 To know the NVS PGT/TGT 2019 Recruitment application process, eligibility criteria, exam dates, pattern, syllabus and exam centre, Click here:

 Directions for Q. Nos.
 21 to 25: Read the passage given below and complete the statements that follow with the help of given options:

 Today diesel engines can be seen in use all over the world.
 In size they range all the way from small, single cylinder versions of 3 kW driving water pumps to mammoth multi-cylinder marine engines.
 Buses, Lorries, locomotives, tractors, bulldozers, mobile cranes and ships are powered by diesel engines.
 Stationary uses of the engine include generating sets, pump sets, etc. For a rugged, powerful and mobile source of energy the diesel engine is preferred.
 It is heavier than a corresponding petrol engine but far lower in fuel consumption.
 Heavy transportation and road construction could not have been possible in the absence of diesel engines.